 Each coil must be visually inspected when it enters the packing line.
 For VAMA, Pesmel built a camera system for this purpose, with monitoring in the control room.
 This further reduces the number of personnel required to manage the packing line.

-Automated packing lines not only save work: they also save materials.
-The machine always cuts the material just right, and makes no shift-end mistakes.
+Automated packing lines not only save work, they also save materials.
+The machine always cuts the material to size, and makes no shift-end mistakes.
 The most demanding phases are fully automatic, which also brings dramatic improvements to the safety of employees.
 With coils that weigh up to 40 tons, the risks can be weighty as well.